CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 To constrain the display area, set the `Width` and `Height` properties.

-To specify a color to use as the web page background when the HTML content does not specify a color, set the `DefaultBackColor` property.

 This table contains links to each of these members.

 | Member | Windows Forms WebView | WPF WebView |